t-chx/blog/_posts/2015-03-08-django-girls.md

 Their [book](http://tutorial.djangogirls.org), a tutorial initially created for Django Girls workshops, has in fact reached a larger public bringing the number of unique readers who have decided to embark on the web development adventure to 35,000 totalling more than 350,000 views.

 Through self-publishing and the GitBook platform they have been able to share all the workshop materials using one specific platform making it easy and available for everyone.
-GitBook's collaboration features helped them leverage input from workshop participants, thus constantly perfecting the content to their target audience.
+GitBook's collaboration features helped them leverage input from workshop participants, constantly perfecting the content to their target audience.
 Indeed, it has been easy to keep the tutorial up to date with a team contributors, as GitBook facilitates changes and updates in a structured workflow thanks to version control, more specifically great Git and [GitHub](https://github.com) integration.

 GitBook’s Book Analytics also came in handy when valuable information such as the number of unique readers and their origin became interesting to have.